shaman-ai/agent-actors/README.md

 ## Key Features

 * **Plan-Do-Check-Adjust (PDCA) Cycle**: The supervisory agent does, allowing for continuous improvement and optimization of the work distribution and execution process among worker agents.
+This is an iteration on the decision models of other AutoGPT implementations.
 * **Actor Model of Concurrency**: agent-actors implements the actor model, where a supervisor agent has worker agents that complete sub-tasks in parallel independently.
 * **Agent Working Memory**: Agents have their own local working memory synthesized from a global memory store to inject into their prompts as context.
 Agents also score the relevance of their new memories (a la Generative Agents: Interactive Simulacra of Human Behavior)